Beverly’s Athens Closing Programming

 Curator Bios

 Mo Costello is an artist and educator drawn to the social life of objects.
 Costello’s working practice revolves around the maintenance of small-scale, community supported infrastructure for the visual and performing arts.
 Curatorial and studio-based efforts emerge – and often converge – from within this ongoing commitment to place-based inquiry and infrastructures of care.
-In 2023, Costello organized a house exhibition of the artist Beverly Buchanan.
-Located a few blocks from Buchanan’s former residence, the exhibition was accompanied by a concurrent installation of Buchanan’s work at her long-term pharmacy.
-A recipient of recent residencies from Skowhegan School of Painting and Sculpture (2022), Bemis Center for Contemporary Arts (2024) and Denniston Hill (2024), Costello lives in Athens, Georgia.
+A recipient of recent residencies from Skowhegan School of Painting and Sculpture, Bemis Center for Contemporary Arts and Denniston Hill, Costello lives in Athens, Georgia.

 Image: Beverly Buchanan, untitled color photograph, undated.
 Courtesy Prudence Lopp.
 Buchanan’s extensive photographic documentation of vernacular architectures throughout Georgia, North Carolina, South Carolina, and Florida often feature recognizable landmarks in the city of Athens, GA such as this row of shotgun houses on Rocksprings Street.
 While Buchanan is best known for her ‘shack’ sculptures and drawings, this exhibition will provide contextual materials detailing the role of research and lived experience in the works she made from her home-studio.